What is a grant of probate?

 Marriage or divorce after execution of Will

-Divorce also normally revokes the former spouse’s entitlement under the will and their rights to be the executor.
+Divorce also normally revokes the former spouse’s entitlement under the Will and their rights to be the executor.

 Renouncing or resigning as executor

-If an executor appointed under a will is unwilling to take on the role they can renounce probate.
-If there are several instituted executors, the remaining instituted executors can apply.
-Otherwise, the substitute executor/s may apply if the will says that the substitution is triggered by the instituted executor’s renunciation of probate or their unwillingness to act.
+An executor appointed under a Will who is unwilling to take on the role can renounce probate.
+If there are several instituted executors, the remaining executor(s) can apply.
+If there are none, the substitute executor(s) may apply.

 An executor’s renunciation of probate is included in the notice of intention to apply for probate (published on the Online Registry).